 Let’s talk about leftovers for a minute.
 Sometimes they seem like ‘yesterday’s same old same old.’
 Sometimes they inspire.
 But for me, Thanksgiving leftovers always inspire.
-Leftover turkey, especially, has so much potential to be transformed into something new and more exciting than its original incarnation.
+Leftover turkey, especially, has so much potential to be transformed into something new and more exciting than its original incarnation, whether it’s curried

-My updated version combines leftover turkey meat with sautéed onions, scallions, parsley and spices.
+My updated kreplach recipe combines leftover turkey meat with sautéed onions, scallions, parsley and spices.
 Everything is ground up in the food processor, enfolded in little wonton wrappers, and simmered until hot and tender.

 How To Make Kreplach